 C#

 In C#, you can use the System.Environment.ExpandEnvironmentVariables (docs) method to get the system root.
-Note that this will get the %systemroot% from the PATH variable and may be different from the System.Environment.SystemDirectory (docs) property.
+Note that this will get the %systemroot% from the system’s environment variables and may be different from the System.Environment.SystemDirectory (docs) property.

 C++